RenderKit/oidn/README.md

 and transmitted
 albedos.

+For simple matte surfaces this means using the diffuse color/texture as the albedo.
+For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
+Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.

 For metallic surfaces the albedo should be either the reflectivity at normal incidence (e.g. from the artist friendly metallic Fresnel model) or the average reflectivity; or if these are constant (not textured) or